winitzki/scall/tutorial/programming_dhall.md

 let bizip_F1 : ∀(r : Type) → ∀(a : Type) → F a r → ∀(b : Type) → F b r → F (Pair a b) r = ???
 ```
 This type is similar to the `zip` function except it works only with the first type parameter of `F`, keeping the second type parameter (`r`) fixed.
-The function `bizip_F1` is not required to satisfy any laws.
+The function `bizip_F1` is not required to satisfy any laws and can be implemented for any polynomial bifunctor `F`.

 The function `bizip_FC` must have the type signature:
 ```dhall